 National Insurance Crime Bureau

-The Criminal Justice Commission's (ACJC) mission is to sustain and enhance the coordination, cohesiveness, productivity and effectiveness of the Criminal Justice system in Arizona.
+The Criminal Justice Commission's (ACJC) mission is to continuously address, improve, sustain and enhance public safety in the State of Arizona through the coordination, cohesiveness and effectiveness of the Criminal Justice System.

 ACJC’s talented, passionate and engaged staff provide resources and services for Arizona's 480 criminal justice agencies on a myriad of issues ranging from drugs, gangs, victim compensation and assistance to criminal history and statewide policy development.
 Our diverse workforce facilitates information and data exchange, along with program and policy evaluation by our award winning Statistical Analysis Center (SAC).
 Our supportive leadership and flexible work environment provide meaningful career opportunities in a great place to work.
 Using effective teamwork, we are dedicated to improving the quality of life for Arizona citizens.